Everything you need to know to plan your visit to Neist Point Lighthouse

 Can anyone do the walk to Neist Point?

-Especially the very first part of the walk is quite challenging, as the stairs leading down from the parking lot are very steep.
+Especially the very first part of the walk is quite challenging, as the parth leading down from the parking lot is very steep.
 Don’t expect sturdy handrails either.
 People suffering from vertigo will probably also not like some portions of the trails, but other than that it’s quite manageable if you take your time.

 The fact that there is a concrete path (and not just a trail) probably should give you a good impression that it was meant to be accessible for all ages and skills.